SHTFDad may collect a share of sales or other compensation from the links on this page.

 Did you know that many foods in your pantry can double up as all natural antibiotics in case of an emergency?

-Surprisingly enough, your can kill some of the worst infections known to man with the helps of all natural antibiotics.
+Surprisingly enough, you can kill some of the worst infections known to man with the help of all natural antibiotics.

 While not all of the seven antibiotics listed below will work for every infection, all will help in many situations where even modern antibiotics are failing miserably.